Mixed-precision algorithms for solving the Sylvester matrix equation: Conclusions

 This iteration can be used, for example, to refine an approximate solution obtained using the quasi-triangular factors of low-precision Schur decompositions, so that it is accurate to high precision.
 This observation has allowed us to develop two new approaches to solve the Sylvester and Lyapunov equation in two precisions.
 The two algorithms we have proposed leverage either orthonormalization (\cref{alg:sylv-mp}) or inversion (\cref{alg:sylv-mp-inversion}) to obtain high-precision unitary matrices that can be used to recover the accurate full solution from the accurate quasi-triangular solution obtained via iterative refinement.

 We have proposed a model to compare the flop count of mixed-precision and mono-precision algorithms.
 This model is then employed to compare the computational cost of our new algorithms with the cost of the Bartels--Stewart algorithm run entirely in high precision.
 Our numerical experiments, run on Sylvester and Lyapunov equations from the literature, show that the accuracy of the new approaches is comparable with that of the high-precision Bartels--Stewart algorithm.
-The experiments also suggest that a performance gain should be expected from high-performance implementations.
+The experiments also suggest that, for Sylvester equations, a performance gain should be expected from high-performance implementations on existing hardware.
 Such implementations should target hardware for which a low-precision implementation of the QR algorithm is available, so that the performance gain of low precision can be assessed on real hardware.
+For Lyapunov equations, on the other hand, our experiments suggests that a performance gain should only be expected for well-conditioned equations, where one or two iterations are sufficient to achieve convergence.

-In future work, we will consider whether extending our approach to more than two precisions has the potential for further acceleration.
-We will also consider whether the results discussed here can be applied to T- and $\star$-Sylvester matrix equations~\cite{dgks16}, as well as to systems consisting of T-, $\star$-, and Sylvester matrix equations~\cite{dmka15},~\cite{joka02}.
+An open question is the performance of the mixed-precision algorithms on Sylvester equations with unbalanced coefficients ($m\gg n$ or $n\gg m$), where the high-precision stationary iteration in \cref{alg:pert-sylv-tri-stationary} becomes relatively much cheaper, potentially changing the overall cost landscape.
+We will also consider whether extending our approach to more than two precisions has the potential for further acceleration.
+Finally, we will examine whether the results discussed here can be applied to T- and $\star$-Sylvester matrix equations~\cite{dgks16}, as well as to systems consisting of T-, $\star$-, and Sylvester matrix equations~\cite{dmka15},~\cite{joka02}.